RebeccaOyinloye/Sales_Data_Project/README.md

 ### Exploratory Data Analysis
 ---
-Explored Sales Data to answer key questions including:
+Explored Sales Data to answer key questions and extract key insights to answer quwstions asked including:

- - which product is the best-selling?
- - what is the overall sales trend?
+ - What is the overall sales trend?
+ - What is the totalsales by product?
+ - What is the average sale per product?
+ - Retrieve total sales for each product category?
+ - Find the number of sales transaction in each category?
- - Which region has the highest sales?
+ - Find the highest selling product by total sales value?
- - what is the total revenue?
+ - Calculate total revenue per product?
- - Who are the Top 5 customer by total sales?
+ - Find top 5 customers by total purchase amount?
- - Which region have the most loyal customers?
+ - Calculate the percentage of total sales contributed by each region?
+ - identify product with no sale in the last quarter?

 ### Data Analysis
 ---
-Some code/features i worked with, such as:
+This include some of the code and features i worked with, such as:

-- Created a new column TotalSales/Total revenue
+1. Excel
+- pivot table
 ```Excel
 =quantity * unit price
 ```